adi-dev-vikram/maindev/Sockets/readme.txt

-This folder contains python scripts for network traffic analysis
+This folder contains python and C implementation of client-server programs.